gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - [ ] Allow to group properties differently between sites?
 - [ ] Create a form element for the autofiller or simple mapping.
 - [ ] Move the autofiller into a new module?
+- [ ] Simplify all structures and processes for the feature "multiple times the same property with different data types and options" via only some js in form?

 Warning